 As noted by mental health providers in the Senior Services Task Force meeting, finding qualified mental health practitioners can be difficult in Transylvania County.
 Mental health counselors are legally able to bill Medicaid, but only social workers are able to bill Medicare.
 As the older adult population increases, there will be a need for additional mental health practitioners who can bill Medicare.
 Advocating to lawmakers in Congress to allow counselors to bill Medicare would be a step towards increasing the number of mental health practitioners in Transylvania County who could assist older adults on Medicare.

-Transylvania County has a few private mental health providers that primarily use the private pay system and a few regional organizations that provide residents with mental health services paid for through state, local and federal funding including the following:
+Transylvania County has a few private mental health providers that primarily use the private pay system and a few regional organizations that provide residents with mental health services paid for the resident state.